Installation¶

 cd path/to/your/project

-# Create a virtual environment named '.venv' using Python 3.10
+# Create a virtual environment using Python 3.12

 # Activate the virtual environment